Find the answers to your questions with this Mewburn Ellis Q&A. Find out more about Mewburn Ellis opportunities here.

 Beena, Kingston University

 Research the career before you start your applications.
 The IP Careers guide is a good starting point and gives a lot of information about the career in general and the information about different firms is useful to help identify your preferred targets.
 However, there are only a relatively small number of trainee positions in the profession as a whole so I would certainly recommend applying to a range of different firms to maximise your chances of success.
-Some companies, Mewburn Ellis included, also run open days to give a flavour of what the job involves and to allow you to get a feel for the company.
+Some companies, run open days or short internship opportunities to give a flavour of what the job involves and to allow you to get a feel for the company.
 Take advantage of these if you can.

 With all jobs, careful preparation of your application is important but perhaps even more so when applying for patent attorney trainee positions where careful use of language and attention to detail are a major part of the job.
 So, take great care in preparing you applications; you would be surprised how many applicants do not read the employers application instructions properly or submit application forms with typos and other errors.

 The transferable skills from research to being a patent attorney are mostly communication skills; especially written communication.
-Writing a PhD thesis will undoubtedly help with this but any other practice you can get writing papers or communicating scientific ideas to a lay audience is helpful in the job and is a nice addition to your CV.
+Writing a PhD thesis will undoubtedly help with this but is no means essential so any other practice you can get writing papers or communicating scientific ideas to a lay audience is helpful in the job and is a nice addition to your CV.

 _________________________________________________________________________________